Home » Herbs » What is Elderflower, its benefits & uses in food and medicine

 I love to use Elderflower cordial to make these kid’s popular Elderberry gummies.
 When making them I use both Elderberries in syrup and Elderflowers in cordial that’s where their two colors come from.

-These homemade cough syrup and vitamin syrup I make every year.
+These homemade cough syrup, vitamin syrup and elderflower cider I make every year.
 I stock my homemade apothecary with them when Elder flowers bloom and it last till the cold and flu season hits.

 In skincare products